-- 1. The F2424 and F1616R Programmable Controllers are guaranteed against defects in materials or workmanship for a period of one year from the date of registered purchase.
+- The FMD88-10 Programmable Controllers are guaranteed against defects in materials or workmanship for a period of one year from the date of registered purchase.
 Any unit which is found to be defective will, at the discretion of TRi, be repaired or replaced. - 2.
 TRi will not be responsible for the repair or replacement of any unit damaged by user modification, negligence, abuse, improper installation, or mishandling. - 3.
 TRi is not responsible to the Buyer for any loss or claim of special or consequential damages arising from the use of the product.
-The product must NOT be used in applications where failure of the product could lead to physical harm or loss of human life.
+The product is NOT certified to be FAILSAFE and hence must NOT be used in applications where failure of the product could lead to physical harm or loss of human life.
 Buyer is responsible to conduct their own tests to meet the safety regulation of their respective industry. - 4.
 Products distributed, but not manufactured by TRi, carry the full original manufacturers warranty.
 Such products include, but are not limited to: power supplies, sensors, I/O modules and battery backed RAM. - 5.
 TRi reserves the right to alter any feature or specification at any time.